 Reaching Mitsumata-ho (三叉峰) an hour later our target came into clear view and I nervously surveyed the near vertical ascent required to reach the peak.

 The final push to the top of Mount Aka (赤岳), ascending a bed of loose regolith with the wind threatening to push us over the edge, was every bit as nerve-wracking as I imagined.
-Both hands were needed the entire time to cling onto the sheer rock face so the camera kept in my bag!
+Both hands were needed the entire time to cling onto the sheer rock face so the camera was kept in my bag!

-No sooner as we had reached the 2899m peak I had barely stopped to admire the magnificent views before I started to worry about how we were going to get back down.
+No sooner as had we reached the 2899m peak I had barely stopped to admire the magnificent views before I started to worry about how we were going to get back down.
 With less than an hour before sunset and the wind picking up, it wasn’t a very enticing prospect.

 The route down wasn’t entirely clear but luckily another pair of hikers were able to point us in the right direction.

 Fortunately, the descent was only half as terrifying with metal stairs covering about half of the route.
 Moreover, we got to experience one of the most beautiful sunsets over the mountains I’d ever seen.

 We arrived at Gyojakoya hut (行者小屋) at 6 pm just as the light was about to give out.
 Its warm glow couldn’t have been more welcome and we made it just in time for dinner – curry beef with rice, salad and soup.